jatupan1989/boomjum1989/Quick-tour.md

 - At the top, the 'image' cell is dark green, which means: "override the 'master switch' state and whitelist all images *by default*".
 The little green half-circle on the left of the cell means: "remember my whitelist state next time chromium is launched".
 - On the left, second row, the 'radio-canada.ca' cell is dark green, which means: "override 'master switch' and 'typed' cells states and whitelist everything from 'radio-canada.ca' and its subdomains".
 Notice there is no little half-circle on this cell, which means the cell will be back to its natural graylist status next time chromium is launched.
 All cells are naturally graylisted, execpt for the 'master switch'.
 - At the intersection of the 'cookie' cell and 'radio-canada.ca' cell, the is a dark red cell with the number '8' in it, which means: "blacklist all 'cookies' from 'radio-canada.ca'".
+- All the sites which are automatically blacklisted using community-contributed lists are permanently blacklisted.
+You can temporarily gray or whitelist them, but next time you launch chromium, they will be back to being expressly blacklisted.